-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Kansas law prohibits a mistake of age defense in prosecutions for child sex trafficking and CSEC.
+Kansas law prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Kan.
 Stat.
-Ann. \S 21-5426(f)(2) (Human trafficking; aggravated human trafficking), "It shall not be a defense to a charge of aggravated human trafficking, as defined in subsection (b)(4) or (5), that . . . the offender had no knowledge of the age of the victim."
+Ann. § 21-5426(f)(2) (Human trafficking; aggravated human trafficking), "It shall not be a defense to a charge of aggravated human trafficking, as defined in subsection (b)(4) or (5), that . . . the offender had no knowledge of the age of the victim."
 Further, Kan.
 Stat.
-Ann. \S 21-5204(b) (Culpable mental state; exclusions) generally prohibits a mistake of age defense, stating, "Proof of a culpable mental state does not require proof . . . that the accused had knowledge of the age of a minor, even though age is a material element of the crime with which the accused is charged."
+Ann. § 21-5204(b) (Culpable mental state; exclusions) generally prohibits a mistake of age defense, stating, "Proof of a culpable mental state does not require proof . . . that the accused had knowledge of the age of a minor, even though age is a material element of the crime with which the accused is charged."